 You’ll also find information about various investment products ranging from annuities to money market funds.
 Every saving and investment product has different potential risks and returns.

-The following articles provide information on why you may want to work with an advisor, and how to choose the advisor that is best for you.
+The following articles provide information on why you may want to work with a financial professional, and how to choose one that is best for you.

-Once you’re ready to seek out an advisor, use the LPL Find an Advisor tool to find an LPL advisor that can help you through the investing and/or financial planning processes.
+Once you’re ready to seek out a financial professional, use our financial professional search tool to find one that can help you through the investing and/or financial planning processes.